Jamezz5o9/hospitality-api-service/README.md

 ## Database Configuration

 This project uses an H2 in-memory database for simplicity and ease of development.
-For production environments, you might consider switching to a more robust database system like MySQL or PostgreSQL.

 ## Populating the Database